ltelab/disdrodb/README.md

 The code facilitating the analysis and visualization of the DISDRODB archive is available in the `api` directory.

-The software documentation is available at XXXXX.
+The software documentation is available at [https://disdrodb.readthedocs.io/en/latest/](https://disdrodb.readthedocs.io/en/latest/).

 Currently:
 - only the DISDRODB L0 product generation has been implemented;